A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Mistake 1: Getting stuck on keywords

-A common trap is to create simple rules that just scan for keywords like "refund" or "cancel."
+A common trap is to create simple rules that just scan for keywords.
 The problem is, customers rarely use the exact words you expect.
-They might say, "I want my money back," or "This isn't what I ordered."
-A proper intent detection model understands the meaning behind the words and knows these phrases are all about the same thing.
-That's the core advantage of using a modern system like eesel AI over older, rule-based setups.
+A proper intent detection model-like those offered by Zendesk and eesel AI-understands the meaning behind the words.
+That's the core advantage of using a modern, AI-powered system.

 Mistake 2: Launching without testing